 Finding the Best Places to Retire Since 2006!

-Overview: Holly Springs is a very fast growing town in the center of North Carolina.
+Overview: Holly Springs is a comfortable, growing town in the center of North Carolina.
 People originally settled here to take advantage of the area's freshwater springs, from which the town got its name.

 Today people come because Holly Springs is just 20 miles down the road from the booming Research Triangle, the largest research park in the United States.
 Residents are well educated and if they do not have employment in one of the Triangle's 200 high tech research companies, then they probably work at Seqirus, a local flu vaccine manufacturer.
 Holly Springs has two private golf courses, and the Cultural Center is a state-of-the-art facility that includes a performing arts theater and an outdoor stage.
 Bass Lake is perfect for fishing and canoeing, and nearby Shearon Harris Reservoir and Jordan Lake provide more outdoor recreation opportunities.
 Atlantic Ocean beaches are a three hour drive to the east, and the Blue Ridge Mountains are a three hour drive to the west.

 New subdivisions are common and are peppered with large bungalows, arts and crafts styles and four squares.
-Older areas have brick ranch ramblers and plantation style homes.
+Older areas have brick ranch ramblers, plantation style homes and lots of trees.

 Population: 32,000 (city proper)